NeuralNetworkVerification/Marabou/ArtifactReadme.txt

       - Navigate to the main dir:
         cd marabou
       - Run "make":
-        make -j 8
+        make

-The code in the provided VM has already been compiled, so the re-compilation should end very quickly.
+The code in the provided VM has already been compiled, so the re-compilation should end fairly quickly.
 Still, it will also run the unit tests, which are rerun with every invocation of "make".
 To recompile from scratch, run

-      - make clean && make -j 8
+      - make clean && make

 In addition, it is also possible to run a small set of regression tests, by invoking